ToscaLab/tosca/ascot-esp32c3/devices/light/README.md

 cargo run [--release]
 ```

-The optional `--release` parameter enables all optimizations and makes the
+The optional `--release` parameter is recommended since it enables all
-final firmware smaller.
+optimizations and makes the final firmware smaller.

 ## Board usage on WSL